 Absolutely.
 And we suggest you do.
 We are happy to put you in touch with past students and encourage you to speak with them.
 You will get an honest and unbiased view of the course and everything associated with it.
-(We also suggest you read some of the testimonials in this website (they have all been written by genuine, past students).
+We also suggest you read some of the testimonials in this website (they have all been written by genuine, past students).

 Will I have to wait until the end of the course before I start a practice?
 [TOP]

 Although students are not considered qualified until they have satisfied all requirements and graduated, they are required and encouraged to begin using P.S.H. (and charging a fee) from the completion of the second training module.
 Working with clients is an important part of the training program.
 Following graduation, they are deemed fully qualified and encouraged to start their professional practice.
 Students receive all the support and backup they require, throughout the training period, and for as long as needed following graduation.
-Some of our students start working with clients, using simple techniques, after completing the first module.
+Some students start working with clients, using simple techniques (not P.S.H.), after completing the first module.

 How long does the course run for?
 [TOP]

-The formal training period (the four in-house modules) are usually completed over a period of twelve months, or slightly less.
-Most students require a further six months or so, to complete the necessary post-course practice to be eligible for graduation.
+The formal training period (the four in-house, face-to-face modules) are usually scheduled to be completed within a period of twelve months, or slightly less.
+Most students require a further six months or so, to complete the necessary post-course practice and be eligible for graduation.

 Are there any 'hidden' expenses associated with the course?
 [TOP]

 No. The fees cover all tuition and training materials for the entire program.
 Students are responsible for their meals, any accommodation costs and travelling expenses.
 Some students obtain reference books from local and/or university libraries, and others buy books of their own.
 Purchasing your own books would add to your overall expenses.
-Students sometimes lend books to their classmates throughout the training period.
+Students sometimes lend books to their classmates during the course of their training.

 Is there a lot of 'homework' necessary during the course?
 [TOP]

 There is a number of written assignments and some audio recording to do during the course.
 Most students need an average of approximately the equivalent of one, to one and a half days per week to complete assignments.
-There is usually at least 2 months between training modules, so providing a genuine effort is applied, there is plenty of time to complete the required homework.
+There is usually at least two clear months between training modules, so providing a genuine effort is applied there is plenty of time to complete the required homework.

 When I learn P.S.H. can I use it to help members of my family?
 [TOP]